phdonner/phdonner/powershell.md

     # Translate Markdown to HTML which is directly usable as a WWW page in a HTTP service
     ConvertFrom-Markdown -Path ./page.md | Select-Object -ExpandProperty Html | Set-Content -Path ./page.htm

-The page actually contains a HTML fragment:
+The file actually contains a HTML fragment:

     <h1 id="sample-markdown-page-to-be-stored-in-page.md">Sample Markdown page to be stored in page.md</h1>
     <ul>